sabegg2/deep-learning-challenge/Analysis/Analysis.md

 - Two hidden layers with 80, 30 neurons split.
 The hidden layer activation function was set to relu.

-- Output node is 1 neuron as it was binary classifier model with only one output: was the funding application succesful, yes or no?
+- Output node is 1 neuron as it was binary classifier model with only one output: was the funding application successful, yes or no?
 The output layer activation function was set to sigmoid as the model output is binary classification between 0 and 1.

 The model prediction gave an Accuracy: 0.7284.